uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-IF &lt;CC013C - AUTHORISATION.Type&gt; is NOT EQUAL to 'C521' OR &lt;CC015C -
+IF (&lt;CC013C-AUTHORISATION.Type&gt; is NOT EQUAL to 'C521' OR &lt;CCA13D-
-AUTHORISATION.Type&gt; is NOT EQUAL to 'C521'
-THEN &lt;CONTROL RESULT.Code&gt; is in SET CL195
+AUTHORISATION.Type&gt; is NOT EQUAL to 'C521' OR &lt;CC015C-AUTHORISATION.Type&gt; is NOT EQUAL to 'C521' OR &lt;CCA15D-AUTHORISATION.Type&gt; is NOT EQUAL to 'C521') THEN &lt;CONTROL RESULT.Code&gt; is in SET CL195
-(ControlResultCodeDepartureSimplifiedExcluded)
+(ControlResultCodeDepartureSimplifiedExcluded).

 **Technical Description**

-IF /CC013C/Authorisation/type is NOT EQUAL to 'C521' OR<br />
+IF (/CC013C/Authorisation/type is NOT EQUAL to 'C521' OR /CCA13D/Authorisation/type is NOT<br />
-/CC015C/Authorisation/type is NOT EQUAL to 'C521'<br />
+EQUAL to 'C521' OR /CC015C/Authorisation/type is NOT EQUAL to 'C521' OR<br />
+/CCA15D/Authorisation/type is NOT EQUAL to 'C521')<br />
-THEN /<span>&#42;</span>/ControlResult/code is in SET CL195
+THEN /<span>&#42;</span>/ControlResult/code is in SET CL195.

 ## R0911